Dewey-Wang/Axons-extraction/README.md

 ## **Workflow**
 1. **Preprocessing**:
    - Image denoising using BM3D, BM4D, and bilateral filtering.
-2.. **Segmentation - ground truth generation**:
+2. **Segmentation - ground truth generation**:
    - Semi-automatic segmentation using thresholding and CCL.
-   - Using napari to manual correct the segmentaion from thresholding and CC.-This step is to make ground truth image.
+   - Using napari to manual correct the segmentaion from thresholding and CCL.-This step is to make ground truth image.
 3. **Training Data preparation**:
    - create the algorithums to transfer the segmentation labeled image into semantic image.
 4. **Data Augmentation**: